AndLSC/Software_QA_Portfolio/README.md

 ## About Me

-👩 I am a passionate QA professional who takes pride in ensuring quality and success in every project I undertake.
+👩 I am a passionate QA professional who makes sure every project is successful and of high quality.
 With a keen eye for detail, I excel at identifying and resolving issues effectively.
-I love making things happen precisely and excellently, always striving to deliver exceptional results.
+I love making things happen precisely and excellently, always aim to deliver exceptional results.
 My dedication to quality assurance is driven by a genuine commitment to ensuring everything works perfectly.

 My Software Testing Skills:

 Jira/Xray | Trello | Python | SQL | Postman | Selenium Webdriver| Pytest |

 ## Selenium Project

 Description: